Privacy Policy — Grok Automate

 Email addressYou typed it / your Google account provided itAccount identifier, recovery

-Hashed passwordYou typed it (Firebase hashes it before storage; we never see plaintext)Authentication
+Hashed password (email sign-up only)You typed it; Firebase hashes it before storage — we never see plaintextAuthentication

-Firebase UIDGenerated by FirebaseInternal account key
+Firebase user IDGenerated by FirebaseInternal account key

-created_at / last_login_atGenerated by FirebaseSecurity and abuse prevention
+Sign-in timestampsGenerated by FirebaseSecurity and abuse prevention

 IP address of the sign-in requestFirebase serverAbuse prevention (rate limit, geo block)